Identity is Bounded

 Military applications distributing soldier consciousness across drone swarms

-Wealthy families maintaining "continuous identity" through brain backups they claim are "just insurance"
+Wealthy families maintaining "continuous identity" through brain backups they call "just insurance"

 "Transcendence isn't a future threat.
 It's happening now.
 The question is whether we'll notice before it's too late."